 The Biblical Sabbath is the seventh day of the week, which is Saturday on the Gregorian Calendar used by most of the developed world.
 But, many will say, “Wasn’t that all changed in new Testament times?”
 Actually, the New Testament confirms the observance of the Sabbath Day in word and deed.
 Jesus Christ observed the Sabbath and declared Himself Lord of it (Luke 4:16, Matthew 12:12, Mark 2:28).
 After He ascended to the Father, the Apostles and newly baptized believers faithfully observed the Sabbath and the annual Holy Days.

-While there is nothing inherently wrong with the game of football, when and how it is played is important if one wants to live in harmony with the Biblical Commandments and to enjoy the blessings promised to those who do.
-This also applies to other leisure activities, such as fishing, hunting, going to concerts, playing golf, etc. Ceasing these activities on the Sabbath puts one out of step with the mainstream of society and many of the activities of mankind.
+While there is nothing inherently wrong with the game of football, when and how it is played is important if one wants to live in harmony with the biblical Commandments and to enjoy the blessings promised to those who do.
+This also applies to any other leisure activities, such as fishing, hunting, going to concerts, playing golf, and more.
+Ceasing these activities on the Sabbath, the seventh day of the week, puts one out of step with the mainstream of society and many of mankind's activities for work or play.
 It has always been so.